 Dr Steve Keen

-Dr Steve Keen is Associate Professor of Economics & Finance at the University of Western Sydney.
-Steve is the author of the best-selling book Debunking Economics, where he laid out new ground as a critic of conventional economics by being highly mathematical in his own research.
+Dr Steve Keen is the author of the best-selling book Debunking Economics, where he laid out new ground as a critic of conventional economics by being highly mathematical in his own research.
 His main research interest is in developing mathematical models of Hyman Minsky’s Financial Instability Hypothesis.
 He is the author of two reports for the Centre for Policy Development: Debt Freedom Day 2007 and Deeper in Debt: Australia’s addiction to borrowed money.

 Arja Keski-Nummi‘s career with the Department of Immigration and Citizenship spanned more than 30 years.
 Most recently, she was First Assistant Secretary of the Refugee, Humanitarian and International Division from 2007 – 2010, where her responsibilities included high level policy and reform of all aspects of Australia’s refugee and humanitarian program.
 This encompassed asylum and protection issues in Australia, Australia’s offshore humanitarian resettlement programs and engagement with international organisations, UN agencies, NGOs and governments on matters relating to protection and humanitarian assistance to displaced people.
 Arja has played a key role in the development of Australia’s settlement and integration policies for humanitarian entrants as well as being involved in direct delivery of services to refugees and migrants.
 From 1987 – 1993 she worked in Senior Adviser positions to immigration ministers in the Hawke and Keating Governments, including to Mick Young and Gerry Hand.
 In 2010 Arja received the Public Service Medal for her work delivering Australia’s Humanitarian Program.